francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 If you need a refresher on what a monorepo is, [here's a good article](https://www.atlassian.com/git/tutorials/monorepos).

-## .NET encourages a monorepo mental model
+## Start with a solution or workspace

+If you use .NET, you will know that .NET is built around the concept of a "solution".
+A solution can contain multiple projects, and each project can be a library or an application.
+This way of structuring code is by design from the very start of the .NET ecosystem, as opposed to other ecosystems where it's an afterthought.
+Therefore, if you use .NET, you will naturally start with a codebase following the monorepo pattern, and all the native .NET tooling you use assumes you have this pattern.

+Other ecosystems like Node/npm, Python/Virtualenv, and Java/Maven, are not built around the workspace concept, so you will naturally start with a codebase following the polyrepo pattern.

 Unlike many other ecosystems (think Node/npm or Virtualenv), .NET gives you a "solution" that can contain multiple projects.
 Everything in .NET is built around this concept, as opposed to other ecosystems where it's an afterthought.
-This mental model makes it easy to both do monorepos and promote the microservice pattern.
+This mental model makes it easy to both do monorepos and promote the microservice pattern from the start, although NPM workspaces have made it easier to host multiple projects in a single repository in more recent times.

-## Scaling from the solution
+## Scaling from the .NET solution

 We started with that one solution, and it was great.
 We had a single place to manage all our projects and did not need to worry about all the problems that come with multiple repositories:

 - We didn't need to worry about how to share code between projects.
 We just added a reference to the project we wanted to use.

 - We didn't need to worry about versioning dependencies or maintaining a NuGet server.
 With the constant changes we were making to library projects, it would have been a nightmare to manage all the different versions of the same library.

 - Untold amount of convenience and time saved by being able to search, navigate, refactor, and to deliver changes across the entire codebase.
 A pull request that touches multiple projects is a breeze.

 All of this allowed us to focus on the product and not worry about the "ops" side of things.
 As a single team that was just starting out and owned the entire codebase, this was a great way to start.

 As we scaled into maintaining multiple microservices, we started to see the limits.
 A single change would force us to test and deploy all the microservices, even if they were not affected by the change.

 ## Considerations in adopting a monorepo

 At this point, after doing some research, we made a highly conscious decision to "officially" adopt the monorepo pattern moving forward, especially after reading about my friends at other companies were doing it like Partly (also based in New Zealand), Canva, and Google.
 Arguments for and against monorepos are well documented, so I won't go into them here.
 Instead, here are the main things we considered when adopting the monorepo pattern.

-### 1. Tooling: Bazel and Nx
+### 1. Tooling

-Having researched into Bazel and Nx, we thought that they provided a highly complex abstraction over the dotnet CLI.
-It would change everything to do with how we build, test, debug, deploy and reference dependencies.
-Bazel and Nx requires a lot of configuration to get right and maintain, in the pipeline and in IDEs.
-This takes a high level of buy-in and amount of effort to get right.
+Having researched into Bazel and Nx, two popular monorepo tools, we thought that they provided a highly complex abstraction over the dotnet CLI that would require us to pay a hefty tax to adopt:

+- They would change everything to do with how we build, test, debug, deploy and reference dependencies.

+- Also, especially for Bazel, monorepo tools would require a lot of configuration to get right and maintain, in the pipeline and in IDEs.

-Tools like Bazel and Nx are also more focused on not needing to build every project when you run `dotnet run`, which was not a problem for us because code compilation was imperceptibly fast.
-Instead, we were more conscious on the amount of time it took to run tests, build Docker images, and deploy.
-At the time, we were not ready to make that investment.
+- Finally, tools like Bazel and Nx are also more focused on not needing to compile every single project when you run `dotnet run`, which was not a problem for us because code compilation was imperceptibly fast at our scale, both locally and in the pipeline.

+- Instead, we were more conscious on the amount of time it took to run tests, build Docker images, and deploy.

+Therefore, at the time, we were not ready to make that investment after weighing up the pros and cons with our then-situation.

 ### 2. Git is not designed for monorepos